 \section{Abstract}

-We propose Zeno++, a new robust asynchronous Stochastic Gradient Descent~(SGD) procedure which tolerates Byzantine failures of the workers.
-In contrast to previous work, Zeno++ removes some unrealistic restrictions on worker-server communications, allowing for fully asynchronous updates from anonymous workers, arbitrarily stale worker updates, and the possibility of an unbounded number of Byzantine workers.
+We propose Zeno++, a new robust asynchronous Stochastic Gradient Descent~(SGD) procedure, intended to tolerate Byzantine failures of workers.
+In contrast to previous work, Zeno++ removes several unrealistic restrictions on worker-server communication, now allowing for fully asynchronous updates from anonymous workers, for arbitrarily stale worker updates, and for the possibility of an unbounded number of Byzantine workers.
 The key idea is to estimate the descent of the loss value after the candidate gradient is applied, where large descent values indicate that the update results in optimization progress.
 We prove the convergence of Zeno++ for non-convex problems under Byzantine failures.
-Experimental results show that Zeno++ outperforms existing approaches.
+Experimental results show that Zeno++ outperforms existing Byzantine-tolerant asynchronous SGD algorithms.